 The family of a 93-year-old dementia patient in a Sharon, Massachusetts nursing care home secretly installed a hidden video camera in the elderly lady’s room.
 The family members had suspicions their grandmother was being physically abused despite the senior’s ability to lucidly communicate.

 Fox25 News in Boston received a copy of the video footage from the alleged victim’s granddaughter.
 It shows the lady in her room at the Wingate at Sharon nursing home being assaulted by two nursing care staff members.
 In the images, it is evident the workers are trying to place the patient into a wheelchair when a verbal and physical altercation occurs.

-The patient, identified only as “Dorothy”, tells the staff members to get away from her, as if defending herself.
+The patient, identified only as “Dorothy,” tells the staff members to get away from her, as if defending herself.
 One nursing home aide shows Dorothy their fist and verbally demeans her.
-The other care aide then grabbed Dorothy by the back of her hair and yanked her head back.
+The other care aide then grabs Dorothy by the back of her hair and yanks her head back.
 There are more verbal and physical exchanges between the three.

 Fox25 Boston reports the two staff members had been fired and were charged with assault and battery on a person over 60 years of age.
 The care workers were identified as two men aged 49 and 61.
 Both are before the courts awaiting disposition.